carlinmack/afp/src/hugo/content/entries/Fisher_Yates.md

     "topics": [
         "Computer science-Algorithms"
     ],
     "abstract": "\n<p>This work defines and proves the correctness of the Fisher–Yates\nalgorithm for shuffling – i.e. producing a random permutation – of a\nlist.
-The algorithm proceeds by traversing the list and in\neach step swapping the current element with a random element from the\nremaining list.</p>"
+The algorithm proceeds by traversing the list and in\neach step swapping the current element with a random element from the\nremaining list.</p>", "licence": "BSD"
 }